cvlaicu/cross-check-csv-with-config/README.md

 # cross-check-csv-with-config
-A script that cross checks the information from a CSV report with the actual device configuration.
+A script that cross checks the information from a .CSV report with the actual device configuration.

 Scenario:
 We were provided with a large .xlsx file containing details regarding server hostname, the switch interface to which the server was connected and the VLAN number that was configured on the switch interface.